Birth Control Pills For Acne: All You Need To Know

 Then there are progestin-only pills that contain only the synthetic form of progesterone.
 These are also called minipills.
 But these are not effective to treat acne.

 Benefits Of Birth Control Pills

 - Reduced risk to certain cancers such as colon, uterine, and ovarian cancer

-It is important to understand that these pills to not protect from sexually transmitted diseases and infections.
+It is important to understand that these pills do not protect from sexually transmitted diseases and infections.
 For protection against these conditions, you can use a condom or a barrier method.

 Birth Control Pills For Acne: Treatment

 The medicine changes the hormone levels in women to prevent pregnancy and reduce menstrual symptoms.
-Tablets with estrogen reduce the testosterone amount in body.
-So, with reduced testosterone level, the pores under the skin produce less sebum (oil).
+Tablets with estrogen reduce the testosterone amount in the body.
+So, with reduced testosterone levels, the pores under the skin produce less sebum (oil).